xCeezyx/TALKEROpenRouterAI/README.md

 put it in the openAi_API_KEY.key file as it was a text file

 ### the game
-1. place TALKER in a new mod folder, unpacked
+1. place TALKER in a new mod folder, unpacked (For Gamma this is in E:\GAMMA\mods)
-2. install python if you dont have it already
-3. run mic_python/intall_requirements.bat
-4. run mic.bat
+2. run talker_mic.exe and paste in your key
-5. if it says everything's okay, keep it running and launch the game
+3. if it says everything's okay, keep it running and launch the game
-6. you should be able to start speaking using the left alt key
+4. you should be able to start speaking using the left alt key

-### experimental alternative to python install
-run the talkermic.exe and give it your key when prompted.
-Should work without the need for any installation.
+If you dont want to use the mic, you can still use the exe to add the key and then close it.

 ## credits